Submarine Development Program: Submarines

-Conventional Propulsion Submarines
+Conventional propulsion submarines

 PROSUB provides for the reinforcement of the Brazilian Navy with four modern conventional propulsion submarines.
-The four submarines, S Riachuelo (S-40), S Humaitá (S-41), S Tonelero (S-42) and S Angostura (S-43) will compose the Riachuelo-class, being derived from the French Scorpène-class.
+The four submarines, S Riachuelo (S-40), S Humaitá (S-41), S Tonelero (S-42) and S Angostura (S-43) will compose the Riachuelo class, being derived from the French Scorpène class.
 However, the Brazilian submarines have major differences in relation to the French class, such as greater length and draft.
 The Navy justifies this disparity by saying that:the French model does not fully meet the requirements of the Brazilian Navy.
 With 8500 km of coastline, the country requires a submarine capable of reaching the extremes, patrolling from north to south, and returning to its base without needing support.
 To cover greater distances, staying longer at sea, the submarine needs to be able to carry more fuel and supplies.
 And it is recommended that it also offer more comfort for the crew.The goal, expected by the Navy, is the capacity of concealment, generating the surprise effect.
 This type of submarine can be detected by sound waves emitted by sonar, but since sound propagation is interfered by several factors, shadow zones are produced, where the boat cannot be detected because it is confused with its surroundings.
 On the other hand, these submarines could be equipped with an Air Independent Propulsion (AIP) system, which uses ethanol and oxygen to move a steam turbine, but Brazil chose not to make use of this feature and instead opted for increased space for fuel, food, and additional bunks.